future4code/lovelace-labe-ninja13/src/wireframe/markdown.md

 ```
-decidimos a estilização e escolhemos a peleta de cores
+decidimos a estilização e escolhemos a peleta de cores.

 ```